Royal yacht: Portugal

 The Portuguese King Charles I used four successive royal yachts, all named Amélia, after his wife, Queen Amélie of Orleans.
 These yachts were, mainly, used by Charles I for his oceanographic missions.
 It was in the Amélia IV that King Manuel II and the Portuguese royal family left the country for the exile, after the republican revolution of 5 October 1910.
-In the republican regime the Amélia IV was renamed NRP 5 de Outubro and operated by the Portuguese Navy.
+In the republican regime, the Amélia IV was integrated in the Portuguese Navy as the survey ship NRP 5 de Outubro.